History of the Dallas Cowboys: 2006

-However, the Giants entered a slump, and Tony Romo impressed the media as a quarterback, revitalizing the Cowboys with a 27-10 win over the Cardinals, a well-earned (21-14) victory over the previously unbeaten Colts, and a thorough routing of Tampa Bay (38-10) on Thanksgiving Day.
+However, the Giants entered a slump, and Tony Romo impressed the media as a quarterback, revitalizing the Cowboys with a 27-10 win over the Arizona Cardinals, a well-earned (21-14) victory over the previously unbeaten Indianapolis Colts, and a thorough routing of the Tampa Bay Buccaneers (38-10) on Thanksgiving Day.
 During that home game, Romo solidified his position as quarterback and completed 22-of-29 passes for 306 yards and five touchdowns (tying a franchise record).
 Furthermore, the Cowboys took a two-game lead of the NFC East by beating the Giants in a Week 13 rematch.
 The success of the new quarterback surprised much of the nation and helped Romo receive much air-time on sports shows.

-The Cowboys then self-destructed in the last four games of the season, losing to the Saints in a battle for second-best record in the league, to the Philadelphia Eagles in a game that would have earned them the division championship if they had won, and to the 2-13 Detroit Lions in a game where Tony Romo's four fumbles cast significant doubt on his ability to successfully lead his team in the playoffs.
+The Cowboys then lost three of their last four games of the season, losing to the New Orleans Saints in a battle for second-best record in the league, to the Philadelphia Eagles in a Christmas Day game that would have earned them the division championship if they had won, and to the 2-13 Detroit Lions in a game where Tony Romo's four fumbles cast significant doubt on his ability to successfully lead his team in the playoffs.
 The Cowboys played a wild card matchup at Seattle to start the playoffs.
 Leading 20–13 with 6:42 left in the game with the ball at their own 1-yard line, Romo threw a short pass to Terry Glenn where he fumbled it, and it went out of bounds in the endzone resulting in a safety.
 The Seahawks got the ball back, and Matt Hasselbeck threw a touchdown to Jerramy Stevens to take a 21–20 lead after missing the two-point conversion.
 With 1:19 left in the game, the Cowboys had a chance win the game on a 19-yard field goal, but the hold was fumbled by Romo, who continued to serve as field goal holder even after ascending to the starting quarterback's role (the backup quarterback is traditionally the holder on field goals).
 He picked up the loose ball and tried to run it to the 1-yard line for a first down, but was tackled at the 2.
 As the game came to a close, the Cowboys got the ball back with two seconds left, but Romo's Hail Mary pass attempt to the endzone fell incomplete.

 On January 22, at the conclusion of the Cowboys' season, head coach Bill Parcells retired.
 On February 8, after a replacement search that included Mike Singletary, Jason Garrett, Jim Caldwell, Ron Rivera and Norv Turner, San Diego defensive coordinator Wade Phillips was hired as the new head coach.
 Jerry Jones eventually hired Garrett as offensive coordinator (even before hiring Phillips).
 Phillips has since hired his son Wes Phillips, and former linebacker Dat Nguyen to his new list of assistant coaches.